-Summary: Yes, old belt buckles can be worth upwards of $500 if they're made by a famous artist or manufacturer.
-In this article I'll walk through the basics of belt buckle valuation and what collectors are looking for in a rare design.
+Summary: Yes, old belt buckles can be worth good money ($500+) if they're made by a famous artist or manufacturer.
+In this article, I'll walk through the basics of belt buckle valuation and what collectors are looking for in a rare design.

 Vintage clothing and accessories, especially belt buckles, are seeing a big resurgence.
 Just like the popularity of 1970s muscle cars and hippie art, vintage belt buckles from the 1970s are coming back into style.
 Baby boomers are getting nostalgic about the clothing and styles they remember from childhood, and young people are helping bring back the 70s and the 80s.
-I've found that roughly half my online sales are people buying gifts for someone else, and the other half are collectors.
+Roughly half of my 10,000 online sales are customers buying gifts for someone else, and the other half are collectors.
 The fact is, vintage belt buckles are hot right now and the trinkets that you inherited or picked up at a garage sale could be worth big bucks!
 Not every belt buckle is a thrifting home-run, though, and there are plenty of worthless buckles out there.
 So, what makes a belt buckle valuable?

 Who Made it?

 One of the most important factors in figuring out if your belt buckle is valuable knowing who made it.
 Many now-famous artists and designers started their careers using belt buckles as a medium for artwork, and that can increase the value of your belt buckle a lot.

 I've created an index of manufacturers and artists to aid in identification of belt buckles, including photographs of hallmarks and maker's marks.
 To access the index, click here.